-Quick backstory first: I started Creativerly back in January 2019.
-I did not know much about ESPs (I had no idea what ESP stands for), on top of that I had no clue how to operate a newsletter in general.
+I started Creativerly back in January 2019.
+I did not know much about ESPs (I had no idea what ESP stands for if you also do not know what it stands for, let me help you out, ESP stands for Email-Service-Provider), on top of that I had no clue how to operate a newsletter in general.
 Therefore, I dove deep into the internet and did my research about the whole newsletter topic.
 Whenever I searched for the technical part on how to send out a newsletter, Mailchimp was the one option that got recommend the most.
 Why?
 Because it was (and still is) the most popular ESP out there (at least regarding user number and revenue).
 When I would start over today, I would avoid using Mailchimp because there are better options that focus on creators and creating content, in my opinion.
 Mailchimp has been a popular solution for marketing emails for years.

 Nevertheless, I still decided to make the move to Substack back in April 2020.
 At that time, Substack was about to blow up during the COVID-19 pandemic.
-There was one big reason why I decide to move to Substack.
+There was one big reason why I decided to move to Substack.
 I was done with heavily designed emails, like most people send out using services like Mailchimp, Mailerlite, and others.
-Since those ESPs are template-based you kind of get forced to use building block to „design“ your whole email.
+Since those ESPs are template-based you kind of get forced to use building blocks to „design“ your whole email.
 I wasn’t a fan of this anymore.
 I wanted a more professional, minimal, and streamlined look.
-Substack delivered exactly that, since their emails newsletters look like blog posts you would publish online.
+Substack delivered exactly that since their email newsletters look like blog posts you would publish online.

 There are a lot of ESPs like Mailchimp, Sendinblue, ActiveCampaign, CleverReach, that mainly focuses on marketing emails.
-Revue, Convertkit, Substack, Ghost, especially aim at creators, writers, and publishers, and therefore also offer better features and functions, for those kind of people in first place.
+Revue, Convertkit, Substack, Ghost, especially aimed at creators, writers, and publishers, and therefore also offer better features and functions, for that kind of people in the first place.

 On top of that, Substack is great for hobbyists wanting to have a place for their writing online.
-Creativerly has 850+ subscribers as of writing this, and while I still would call it my side-project, with no initial intention to fully monetize it.
-On the other hand, I would say that Creativerly is no longer a hobby, but a passion.
+Creativerly has 1000+ subscribers (last updated June 8th), and while I still would call it my side-project, with no initial intention to fully monetize it, on the other hand, I would say that Creativerly is no longer a hobby, but a passion.
 And therefore, my passion needs a better home in my opinion, and that better home is Ghost.

 The drawbacks of Substack

 When you search online for drawbacks regarding Substack, you will come across people arguing about Substack’s fees.
-Substack itself claims to be aimed at professional writers (the platform is full of them and more and more journalists are getting on).
-They made exclusive contracts with like big writers and journalists like Casey Newton, Anand Giridharadas, or Matt Taibbi.
-Therefore, Substack also aims at writers who are planning to monetise their audience by paid subscriptions.
+Substack itself claims to be aimed at professional writers (the platform is full of them and more and more journalists are getting on, actually.).
+They made exclusive contracts (called Substack Pro) with big writers and journalists, and over the last couple of months, quite a lot of top-level writers and journalists left their full-time job to become independent writers on Substack, just like Casey Newton, Anand Giridharadas, or Matt Taibbi.
+On top of that, Substack is continuing to offer more and more top-level journalists and writers exclusive contracts to join their platform as independent writers.
+Therefore, Substack also aims at writers who are planning to monetize their audience by paid subscriptions (of course, since that is how they make money).
 Since the whole platform is free, Substack is taking a 10% cut of your subscriptions.
 Rob Hardy from Ungated did the maths on that topic: